The Alcoholic Denial Problem

 At the time I was actually really pleased because I do love ice-cream (a little too much).
 It wasn’t until we left the restaurant and started to walk towards the car that I thought again about what had happened.
 This was almost certainly an insult and only thinly veiled by my own greedy love of ice-cream.

 I Am A Naughty Child

-Apparently refusing free alcohol not only makes you less of a man but also less of an adult, no better than an infant.
-I went from being a welcome customer to being a naughty child in the time it took for me to decline a polite offer of a glass of free poison.
+Apparently refusing free alcohol not only makes you less of a man.
+Also less of an adult, no better than an infant.
+I went from being a welcome customer to being a naughty child.
+All in the time it took for me to decline a polite offer of a glass of free poison.